trybeans/beans-woocommerce/readme.txt

 = Lotus · Social Media Manager =

 Save time managing social media for your shop.
 Lotus will automatically let customers know about new products and promotions in your shop.
-Usee Lotus, to:
+Use Lotus, to:

 - Manage multiple social media accounts: Save time switching from one social media to another
 - Announce important events: Automate posts for everything important happening on your shop